sengokudaikon/vscode-aider/README.md

 ## Features

-- **AI-Powered Coding Assistance**: Leverage the power of AI models like GPT-4 and Claude to assist with your coding tasks.
+- **AI-Powered Coding Assistance**: Leverage the power of AI models like GPT and Claude to assist with your coding tasks.
 - **Automatic File Synchronization**: The extension automatically keeps track of open files and syncs them with Aider.
-- **Multiple AI Model Support**: Choose between different AI models, including GPT-4 and Claude variants.
+- **Multiple AI Model Support**: Choose between different AI models, including GPT and Claude variants.
 - **Code Refactoring**: Easily refactor selected code snippets using AI suggestions.
 - **Code Modification**: Get AI assistance in modifying your code based on specific instructions.
 - **README Generation**: Automatically generate comprehensive README files for your projects.